Good to Know

 MEALS BLD

-๐Ÿ‘‰:ย We will descend back to Base Camp, where, as responsible travelers, we will take the necessary steps to clean up any waste around the camp.
+๐Ÿ‘‰:ย We will descend back to Base Camp, where, as responsible travellers, we will take the necessary steps to clean up any waste around the camp.
 After ensuring the area is pristine, weโ€™ll prepare for our journey back to Kathmandu.

 ACCOMODATION Tent